SakuyaIzayoi/civibooking/README.md

 This is a fork of the [CiviBooking extension by Compucorp](https://github.com/compucorp/civibooking).
 We aim to provide support for CiviCRM 5.40 (and later) and to add the possiblity for users to create their own bookings.
+It also integrates a lot of work by other contributors, such as [MJW Consulting](https://github.com/mjwconsult/civibooking/) and others.
 We will try to contribute and keep in sync with upstream as much as possible.
 For more information about Coop Symbiotic, see: https://www.symbiotic.coop/en

 ### What is CiviBooking?